Mjz86/C_colon/mcc.md

 a value oriented reference-like type,

-for function arguments, these don't necessarily mean that T will have the same address, unless T isn't trivially relocatable, which will make T relocate into the stack in the caller.
+for function arguments, these do not necessarily mean that T will have the same address, unless T is not trivially relocatable, which will make T relocate into the stack in the caller.